The Purpose of Purpose

 Choose Your Attitude

-The first value of purpose lies within our attitude.
+Purpose lies within our attitude.
 Life throws events at us that are often out of our control.
-One thing we can always control, however, is our attitude.
+One thing we can always control is our attitude.
 We’ve all heard the old saying, “Is the glass half empty, or half full?”
 Research shows that there really is a science to positive thinking.

 Negative emotions alter our brain processes.
 They force us to narrow in on a perceived threat and focus our attention on it.
 From an evolutionary perspective, this is a helpful survival instinct.
 But in modern day situations, this actually limits the options we are able to recognize for ourselves.
 We may also fall victim to the fundamental attributional error